y-kovaleva/judo-developer-site/_android/embedding.md

 There are a number of different ways of going about structuring and adding Fragments.
 Here we'll be using the `FragmentContainerView` to hold the Judo SDK's `Fragment`, similar to Google's own [AndroidX documentation](https://developer.android.com/guide/fragments/create), and loading the `Fragment` to the currently displayed `AppCompatActivity`.

 When adding the `ExperienceFragment`, keep in mind that it may not auto size its contents in the same way you'd expect the `ExperienceActivity` to, as the `ExperienceFragment`'s children may not participate meaningfully in the overall layout.
+In some situations, such as using Judo experiences as row or tiles, you might want to set your container's width and height properties to a hardcoded value.

-With that said, correctly sizing up your `Fragment` container should work in most cases.
+With that said, using the default options for sizing up your `Fragment` container (such as `match_parent`) should work in most cases.

 Inside our `Activity`'s XML: